masterdesky/ELTE-astronomy-complex-exam/astrophysics/2-ASTROPHYSICS_Radiative-transfer-and-emission-mechanisms.md

 $$

 ### 2.2.3.
 Bremsstrahlung radiation
-Bremstrahlung radiation is the radiation emitted by a charged particle when it is accelerated by another charged particle.
+Bremsstrahlung radiation is produced by the acceleration or deceleration of a charged particle, usually an electron, in the electric field of another charged particle, such as an atomic nucleus.
+The radiation is continuous because the energy of the emitted photon can take on any value up to the kinetic energy of the particle.
 The energy of the emitted photon is given by

 $$
 E_{\rm ph} = \frac{1}{2} \frac{e^2}{4 \pi \epsilon_0} \frac{1}{m_e c^2} \frac{1}{r} \, ,